mainej/schema-voyager/doc/annotation.md

 Datomic needs these properties to run.
 However, Datomic [recommends](https://docs.datomic.com/cloud/best.html#annotate-schema) that you annotate your schema with additional information, information which helps explain the history and structure of your database.

-Schema Voyager introduces supplemental properties for annotating attributes.
+Schema Voyager introduces **"supplemental properties"** for annotating attributes.

 Though the annotation step is optional, it's an excellent way to enrich and document your schema.
 Without any annotation, Schema Voyager will show the details of an attribute—the name, type, cardinality, uniqueness constraints and other properties.